 It completely changed the room when we removed the existing closet and the 36” shower partition wall.

 We opened up the floor under the old shower and discovered that the 16 ft.
 2×10 ceiling joist had been cut in half to make room for the plumbing.

-Mrs. Whittig was a sweet lady that reminded me of my grandmother.
+Mrs. Wittig was a sweet lady that reminded me of my grandmother.
 She trusted me like family and I made sure everything was just right.
-I had to shave more often ‘cause she kept kissing my cheek.
+I had to shave more often because she kept kissing my cheek.

 The tile in the entrance way of the large red brick colonial mansion was 3ft x 3ft. white marble with small 2×2” black onyx squares in the corners, laid on the diagonal.
 Very nice.

-BUT…. she also wanted to make the new master bathroom ALL WHITE with BLACK SQUARES!....
-Oh No!!!
+But, she then she said she also wanted to make the new master bathroom ALL WHITE with BLACK SQUARES!

 My regular tile salesman and I showed her some white tiles at the show room and managed to get her look at some other selections.

-I know this bathroom looks “tanish” but it’s exactly what she wanted.
-I like it too.
+I know this bathroom looks tannish.
+It might be the camera.
+Anyway, she loves it, I like it too.